7 B2B Website Best Practices to Enhance Your Online Presence

 6) Demonstrate your firm’s expertise.

 Your specialized expertise is ultimately what sets you apart in the marketplace.
 Without it, no amount of marketing-savvy will help you succeed.
 With this in mind, your expertise should also lie at the heart of everything you do online.
+Our recent research suggests that buyers are placing more emphasis on firm expertise in their selection process today than just five years ago.

 Use imagery and language that will resonate with your target audience.
 Your design and copy should reinforce your credibility, illustrating your firm’s knowledge and service offerings, and clarifying your expertise so visitors understand exactly what you know and how you can help them.